CyberPit/FreeDSP_Classic_SMD_AB_plus-II/README.md

 Project web page: (Google Machine Translation) https://translate.google.com/translate?hl=ja&sl=ja&tl=en&u=https%3A%2F%2Fcyberpithilo.web.fc2.com%2Faudio%2Ffreedsp%2Findex.html

-I had ver0.1 board ordered to JLPCB (https://jlcpcb.com/) You can order SMT and Boards.
-My ordered PCBA file package also included.
+I had the ver0.1 board ordered to JLPCB (https://jlcpcb.com/) You can order SMT and Boards.
+My ordered PCBA file package is also included.

 # License
 This work and all other materials under https://github.com/freeDSP are licensed under a Creative Commons Attribution Share-Alike 4.0 license.
 This allows for both personal and commercial derivative works, as long as they credit freeDSP and release their designs under the same license.